slangenbach/udacity-de-nanodegree/cassandra/README.md

-# Data modeling data with Apache Cassandra
+# Data modeling with Apache Cassandra

 ## About
 The scripts (c.f. ```helpers.py``` ) and notebooks within this repository perform ETL (extract, transform, load) for